How to Wire a Plasma Cutter: 120V/240V Circuits, Breakers & Safety

 Tighten Wire Connection Screws

-Fasten wire connection screws securely to prevent any loose connections that could lead to operational problems or safety hazards.
+Fasten wire connection screws securely to prevent operational problems or safety hazards.
+A loose terminal can create heat under load.

-Use precise wire tightening techniques to verify a robust connection.
-For 120V setups, tighten the black wire on the gold screw (hot), the white wire on the silver screw (common), and the green wire on the green screw (ground).
+For 120V setups, connect the black wire to the gold screw, the white wire to the silver screw, and the green wire to the green screw.
+Keep the copper fully under the terminal clamp.

 Adhering to Local Electrical Codes and Standards